vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/machining/bandsaw.md

 8. Once the cut has been finished, turn off the blade and remove part.
 Be careful- part may be hot after the cut.
 # Safety
 * Know where the E- Stop is
-* If the material is too long
+* If there is material hanging off the end, place supports under the free end
 # Materials that can be cut
 * Wood
 * Aluminum